-Monitor and Evaluate: Oil Spill Fate Modelling Trig ger Notification of a Level 2 or 3 spill Activation time Oil Spill Fate Modelling provider will be contacted immediately upon notification of a Level 2/3 spill.
-As per contractual agreements with the modelling service provider, upon activation and when request by Santos, RPS APASA will provide trajectory models with the following minimum delay (or otherwise agreed with Santos on a case-by-case basis); Within 2 hours for OILMAP model for offshore and open ocean Within 4 hours for OILMAP operation for near-shore tivation and when requested No. Action By whom Escalation and Ongoing Actions 1 Initiate spill modelling by submission of a trajectory modelling request form (Appendix A8) to RPS APASA.
+Monitor and Evaluate: Oil Spill Fate Modelling Trig ger Notification of a Level 2 or 3 spill Activation time Oil Spill Fate Modelling provider will be contacted immediately upon notification of a Level 2/3 As per contractual agreements with the modelling service provider, upon activation and when by Santos, RPS APASA will provide trajectory models with the following minimum delay (or oth agreed with Santos on a case-by-case basis); ctivation and when requested Within 2 hours for OILMAP model for offshore and open ocean Within 4 hours for OILMAP operation for near-shore No. Action By whom SI 1 Initiate spill modelling by submission of a trajectory modelling request form (Appendix A8) to RPS APASA.
 Request for 3-day forecast trajectory modelling.
-Environment Team Leader 2 Operational surveillance data (aerial, vessel, tracker buoys) to be provided to RPS APASA to verify and adjust fate predictions of the spill and improve predictive accuracy Planning Team Leader/ GIS Environmental Team Leader n and Ong 3 Login to the RPS APASA data sharing website and maintain connection.
+Environment Team Leader Escalation and Ongoing Actions 2 Operational surveillance data (aerial, vessel, tracker buoys) to be provided to RPS APASA to verify and adjust fate predictions of the spill and improve predictive accuracy Planning Team Leader/ GIS Environmental Team Leader n and Ong and Ong Login to the RPS APASA data sharing website and maintain connection.
 Download modelling results and report to GIS Support Planning Team Leader/ GIS Environment Team Leader alatio 4 Upload modelling data onto Santos GIS.
-GIS Support 333 5 Identify locations along the predicted oil trajectory that would be applicable to the different response strategies available.
+GIS Support Esca 5 Identify locations along the predicted oil trajectory that would be applicable to the different response strategies available.
 Assess strategies for applicability.
 Planning Team Leader Environment Team Leader 6 Identify location and sensitivities at risk based on the trajectory modelling and inform IMT.
 Conduct NEBA on proposed response strategies.
-Environment Team Leader Planning Team Leader Resou rces Location Spill fa te mode elling provider (RPS APASA).
+Environment Team Leader Planning Team Leader Resou rces Location Spill fat Spill fate modelling provider (RPS APASA).
 Perth